Uncover the hidden value in your gym’s marketing data

 Excitingly, it is in the area of unstructured data that we’ve seen vast leaps forward over the past decade, allowing us to gain far more value from the data in our businesses.

 Specifically, AI algorithms – when left to their own devices to investigate and present interesting findings – can extract value from these piles of unstructured data, finding patterns even an expert human might never have predicted.
-In turn, this powers a treasure trove of new insights around customer behaviours and predicted behaviour.
+In turn, this powers a treasure trove of new insights into customer behaviors and predicted behavior.

 In between structured and unstructured data lies, perhaps unsurprisingly, semi-structured data, with one great example being customer surveys such as the Net Promoter Score©.